enricopisoni/SRR_0.1_0.05_validation/README.md

 Validation is shown comparing EMEP and SHERPA delta concentrations (yearly averages by cell) through scatter plots (each point compares the deltas between basecase and scenario, for the 2 models), violin plots (showing the percentage error distribution between the 2 models) and maps (showing the percentage error maps).

-The filenames in the 2 subdirectories define the type of analysis, in particular containing at the end of the filename the word '_scatter' (for scatter plots), '_biasP_violin' (for violin plots) and '_biasP_vmap' (for maps).
+The filenames in the 2 subdirectories define the type of analysis, in particular using at the end of the filename the word '_scatter' (for scatter plots), '_biasP_violin' (for violin plots) and '_biasP_vmap' (for maps).

 In terms of validation domains and scenarios, below the filename definitions: